WHAT? These Two Snakes Have “Claws”

 baby scaleless ball python

-Python embryos actually do begin to develop legs and feet, but they disappear before the baby snake is born.
+Python embryos begin to develop legs and feet, which disappear before the baby snake is born.

 Recent genetic research shows that boas and pythons have both SHH and its ZRS enhancer, but some of the binding sites have been deleted.
-Since the proteins cannot bind together in these deleted areas, legs and feet cannot fully form in these snakes.
-That is why even though python embryos initially develop leg and feet bones, they quickly disintegrate.
-By the time the pythons are born, only a part of a femur and their pelvic spurs remain.
+Since the proteins cannot bind together in these deleted areas, legs, and feet cannot fully form in these snakes.
+That is why even though python embryos initially develop leg and foot bones, they quickly disintegrate.
+By the time the pythons are born, only a part of the femur and their pelvic spurs remain.

 Why Do Boas and Pythons Still Have Spurs?